maharishi-01/Introduction-of-Cloud-Computing-and-Azure/README.md

  <li>Click on the activate now button on the page.</li>
  <li>you will go to student verification page.There is two option 1.Scool email address 2.Verification code</li>
  <li>if you have school email address then fill it.And click verify academic status.
 The varification mail go to school email id check it.</li>
-<li>if you have verification code then Use the drop-down in the verification method to verification code, enter the voucher code (25 DIGIT) shown here below.Voucher Code:  Do not share your specific code with someone as this is exclusive to you.
-And everyone registered before will get his/her own.</li>
+<li>if you have verification code then Use the drop-down in the verification method to verification code, enter the verification code (25 DIGIT) shown here below.</li>
 <li>Enter Specific details (PAN is optional, Type University name as XYZ university, and Phone number).</li>
  <li>Once done, you will be redirected to the Azure portal, your benefits will be activated.</li>
  <li>This is it, for now, further information will be sent through the mail.</li>